shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

         x = self.drop(x)
         return x
 ```
 In MLP, the fully connected layers `self.fc1` and `self.fc2` map the input features to a hidden layer of size `hidden_features`, and then the `out_features`.
 The `nn.layer` applies a linear transformation in the form of `y = xW+b` with weight matrix w and bias b.
 The activation function `GELU` by default applies a non-linear transformation to the output of the fc1, which helps the model to learn complex patterns.
 Moreover, the `self.drop` is a regularization technique that randomly sets a fraction of elements to zero during training to prevent overfitting.

-Furthermore, the `Block` class represents a building block used in GFNet
+Furthermore, the `Block` class represents a building block used in GFNet.

-Essentially, the GFNet is built using the three classes mentioned above with a single processing block `Block`.

 ```python
 class Block(nn.Module):